-\paragraph{Motion analysis in object tracking.} The displacement of objects-of-interest provides important cues for object tracking.
-Tracking objects by estimating their motion is thus a natural and intuitive idea and has inspired a line of researches.
+\myparagraph{Motion analysis in object tracking.} The displacement of objects-of-interest provides important cues for object tracking.
+Tracking objects by estimating their motions has inspired a line of researches.
 These tracking algorithms mainly follow the tracking-by-detection paradigm.
-Sequential analysis tools such as Particle filter~\cite{particle1, particle2} and Kalman filter~\cite{kalman1960new} are found efficient in such applications.
-SORT~\cite{SORT} is developed on the Kalman motion model and marks a milestone in using motion models for object tracking.
-Furthermore, as deep networks bring the revolutionary ability to extract high-quality visual features, DeepSORT~\cite{DeepSORT} tries to combine deep visual features and motion models and gains great success.
+Sequential analysis tools such as Particle filter~\cite{particle1, particle2} and Kalman filter~\cite{kalman1960new} are found efficient in such applications, for example, SORT~\cite{SORT} is developed on the Kalman filter motion model.
+Even though motion analysis has been used in many object tracking methods~\cite{JDE,FairMOT,bytetrack}, all these methods can only handle simple linear motion pattern and provide limited help in more complicated situations.
+Furthermore, as deep networks bring the revolutionary ability to extract high-quality visual features, DeepSORT~\cite{DeepSORT} tries to combine deep visual features and motion models to gain performance gain.
 Since then, motion-based object tracker has shown weak competitiveness and many focuses are towards appearance cues.
-Even though motion analysis has been used in object tracking for long~\cite{JDE,FairMOT,bytetrack}, all these mentioned methods can only handle simple linear motion pattern and provide limited help to multi-object tracking in more complicated situations we focus on in this work.
-These factors induce appearance-based tracking dominance in multi-object tracking.

 However, we argue that a more comprehensive and intelligent tracking algorithm should pay more attention to motion analysis since appearance is not always reliable.